AlenaGM/Anonymous-Comments-Interface/README.md

-# Chat-Interface 🗨️
+# Chat Interface 🗨️

-A simple JavaScript chat room where users can set their usernames and avatars.
-Messages are stored in Local Storage.
+A basic JavaScript chat room where users can customize their usernames and avatars.
+The chat messages are stored in the Local Storage.
 <br><br>

 ## Result
 <img width="35%" alt="screen capture" src="../main/assets/img/captureweb.jpeg">

 ## Demo
-[Chat-Interface]
+[Chat Interface]

 ## Tech stack